 Robotics is an “invitation only” program for grades 4th-8th that focuses on coding and hardware building of actual robots.
 This is the beginning of a hopeful STEM program here at NDA.
-The goal is to grow the interest among teacher and students to bring this concept to an “in school” enrichment period, as opposed to an after school extracurricular.
+The goal is to grow the interest among teachers and students to bring this concept to an “in school” enrichment period, as opposed to an after school extracurricular.
 Then the robotics club will become a competitive team to participate in robotics competitions in the area.
 This group coincides with the technology push NDA has been implementing since the school’s inception.
-For more information please contact the club sponsors.

-The Art Clubs at NDA meet once a month after school for a one hour session.
+The Art Clubs at NDA meet once a month after school for a one-hour session.
 Students will create a variety of crafts and engage in creative processes such as painting, sculpting, and collage.
 Many students participate in art competitions with the artwork created through this club.
-For More information please contact the club sponsors.

 Choir typically meets weekly depending on the number of students participating.
-Students learn music theory and gain sight reading skills.
-Those that participate and attend practices, sing weekly at the school liturgy.
-For more information contact the club sponsor.
+Students learn music theory and gain sight-reading skills.
+Those that participate and attend practices and sing weekly at the school liturgy.

 Saints Service Council

-Saints Service Council is a service based club.
+Saints Service Council is a service-based club.
 The club consists of representatives from grades 4-8.
-To date some of the service projects include collecting coats in conjunction with Burlington Coat Factory, collecting canned goods for Shively Area Ministries, playing bingo with residents at a local area nursing home, providing residents with Easter baskets and bell ringing for the Salvation Army.
+To date, some of the service projects include collecting coats in conjunction with Burlington Coat Factory, collecting canned goods for Shively Area Ministries, playing bingo with residents at a local area nursing home, providing residents with Easter baskets and bell ringing for the Salvation Army.
 Club members play an active role in decision making and working within our school and greater community to lend others a hand.
-For more information contact the club sponsors.

 Quick Recall is an academic quiz bowl competition featuring 2 halves of tossup and bonus questions.
-This is the primarily form of traditional academic competition in Kentucky.
-Four students compete again another schools four students by answering questions read by the moderator and try to provide a correct answer while simultaneously beating the clock and their competitors.
-For more information please contact the club sponsors.
+This is the primary form of traditional academic competition in Kentucky.
+Four students compete against another school’s four students by answering questions read by the moderator and try to provide a correct answer while simultaneously beating the clock and their competitors.

 Y Club is a student-run school-based organization for Grades 6-8 that promotes civic engagement, servant leadership, and social responsibility through model government, service learning, and advocacy.
 Each school chooses the level of involvement in KY YMCA Programs such as KYA and KUNA.
 Along with participating in service opportunities throughout the year, chapters participate in a fall service project that focuses on their local community, and a spring project that focuses on our global community.